surya-config/surya-config/README.md

 - 🔭 I’m currently working on MERN Stack
 - 🌱 I’m currently preparing for placements
 - 👯 I’m available to collaborate on any project with JS
-- 💬 Ask me about Web/mobile app development
+- 💬 Ask me about React JS or any web and mobile app development related stuff
 - ⚡ Fun fact: I'm a Gamer🎮